-I love QuickBooks (QB)!
-I use it for my small business and it does everything I need and more.
+I love QuickBooks Online (QBO)!
+I use it for my bookkeeping business and it does everything I need and more.

-I have set up churches in QB and have found it works well for them as well...with a little adjustments.
+I have set up more churches than I can count in QBO and have found it works well for them as well...with a little adjustments.

 Let me lay a little ground work here first...